 The equity share ownership approach uses share ownership data published by the Australian Bureau of Statistics for both equity generally (all equity both listed and unlisted) and exchange listed equity.
-Between July 2000 and December 2015 all equity averaged 59 per cent, while listed equity averaged 47 per cent.567 the ATO dividend data.
-The Australian Energy Regulator's (AER) estimate for the utilisation rate using this approach is 0.48.568
+Between July 2000 and December 2015 all equity averaged 59 per cent, while listed equity averaged 47 per cent.639

-The taxation statistics approach, uses Australian Tax Office (ATO) Franking Account Balance (FAB) data, on account of Hathaway's finding that this data is more reliable than
+The taxation statistics approach, uses Australian Tax Office Franking Account Balance data, on account of Hathaway's finding that this data is more reliable than the ATO dividend data.
+The Australian Energy Regulator's (AER) estimate for the utilisation rate using this approach is 0.48.640